Chat Now+-

 3. Set your thermostat to save

-Keep your thermostat at 68 degrees or lower in the winter and 78 degrees or higher in the summer to save energy.
+Keep your thermostat 5 to 8 degrees lower in the winter or higher in the summer to save energy.
 Space heaters or air fans in the room you’re in can keep you comfortable while using less energy than your central heating or air conditioning.
 You also can save with a programmable thermostat that automatically adjusts the temperature when you’re asleep or away.
 See how much you can save.

 4. Get the right lightbulbs